[As Amended April 11, 2019]

 Section 6: Termination of Working Groups

 A Working Group may be terminated if it has become inactive or its activities are inconsistent with the purposes and work of the DSA.
 This decision may be made by a unanimous vote of the Working Group or by a two-thirds vote of the members in attendance at a Regular Meeting.
 Notice of any vote to terminate a Working Group must be given at the previous Regular Meeting and the previous meeting of the Working Group in question if the Working Group is still meeting.
-The matter may be put to a vote at a Regular Meeting if two-thirds of the Executive Board vote to propose termination of the Working Group or if one-tenth of the local members sign a petition to propose termination of the Working Group.
+The matter may be put to a vote at a Regular Meeting if two-thirds of the Coordinating Committee vote to propose termination of the Working Group or if one-tenth of the local members sign a petition to propose termination of the Working Group.

 Section 7: Establishment of Committees